-ii.
-Other key management personnel
+(iii) Other key management personnel

-There were no key management personnel with responsibility for planning, directing and controlling activities of the Fund, directly or indirectly during the financial year.
+There were no other key management personnel with responsibility for planning, directing and controlling activities of the Fund, directly or indirectly during the reporting period.

-b.
-Transactions with key management personnel
+(b) Transactions with key management personnel

 There were no transactions with key management personnel during the reporting period.